-A grantor’s trust is one where the grantor keeps some interest in either the trust assets or the income that is generated by the trust.
-In a grantor’s trust, the grantor is treated as the owner of the trust for federal income tax purposes, and so there is no tax at the trust level: all income and losses are passed through to the grantor.
+A “grantor trust” is one where the trust maker keeps some interest in either the trust assets or the income that is generated by the trust.
+In a grantor's trust, the grantor is treated as the owner of the trust for federal income tax purposes, and so there is no tax at the trust level: all income and losses are passed through to the grantor.

 Qualified Subchapter S Trust (QSST)

 A valid QSST must meet certain requirements, and the beneficiary of the trust must join in making the S corporation election for tax purposes.
 To qualify, a QSST:

 - can have only one income beneficiary, that is, only one person can receive the income generated by the trust (except that spouses can be co-beneficiaries of the income if they are both U.S. citizens or residents and they file a joint federal income tax return)